List of Tom and Jerry characters: Tom Cat and Jerry Mouse

 Both characters display sadistic tendencies, usually taking pleasure in tormenting each other, although it is often in response to a triggering event.
 However, when one character appears to be in mortal danger from an unplanned situation, or due to actions by a third party, the other will develop a conscience and save him.
-Occasionally, the duo can bond over a mutual sentiment towards an unpleasant experience and their attacking each other is more of a game than serious.
-Multiple shorts show the two getting along with minimal difficulty, and they are more than capable of teamwork when the situation calls for it, usually against a third party who manages to torture and humiliate them both.
-These partnerships are usually forgotten about when an unexpected event happens, or when one character feels that the other is no longer necessary.
+Occasionally, the duo bonds over a mutual sentiment toward an unpleasant experience and ultimately, attacking each other is more of a game than serious.
+Multiple shorts show the two getting along with minimal difficulty and they are more than capable of teamwork when the situation calls for it, usually against a third party who manages to torture and humiliate them both.
+These partnerships are usually forgotten when an unexpected event happens, or when one character feels that the other is no longer necessary.
 This is the case in Posse Cat, when they agree that Jerry will allow himself to be caught if Tom agrees to share his reward dinner, but Tom then reneges.
-Other times, however, Tom does keep his promise to Jerry and the partnerships are not so quickly dissolved after the problem is solved.
+Other times, Tom does keep his promise to Jerry and the partnerships do not so quickly dissolve after a solution to the problem is found.

-Hanna-Barbera era (1940-1958, 2000-2005)
+Hanna-Barbera era (1940–1958, 2000–2005)

 The following characters were introduced in the theatrical shorts that were directed by William Hanna and Joseph Barbera.

 Spike and Tyke

 Spike, occasionally referred to as Butch or Killer, is a stern though occasionally dim-witted grey bulldog who is particularly disapproving of cats, but is gentle towards mice (though in his debut appearance, Dog Trouble (1942), Spike goes after both Tom and Jerry), and later, his son Tyke.
 In the shorts, Jerry would often try to get Tom in trouble with Spike so that the bulldog would beat him.
 Spike has a few weaknesses that Tom tries to capitalize upon: his possessiveness about his bone and his ticklishness.
-His first speaking role was in The Bodyguard (1944), where he was voiced by Billy Bletcher up until 1949, from which point he was voiced by Daws Butler.
+His first speaking role was in The Bodyguard (1944), where he was voiced by Billy Bletcher up until 1949, from which point he was voiced by other actors, including Patrick McGeehan, Jerry Mann, Bob Shamrock, John Brown, Fred Karbo, Stan Freberg, and Daws Butler.
 Spike is very protective towards his son and gets very angry at Tom if Tyke is bothered or harmed.
-After Daws Butler, Maurice LaMarche, Frank Welker, John DiMaggio, Michael Donovan, Phil LaMarr, Rick Zieff and currently Bobby Cannavale would all perform Spike's voice.
-Unlike his father Spike, Tyke does not speak in Tom and Jerry or the 2014 TV series (aside from laughing in one short); he does speak in Tom and Jerry Kids, voiced by Frank Welker and speaking roles by Patric Zimmerman.
+After Daws Butler, Maurice LaMarche, Frank Welker, John DiMaggio, Michael Donovan, Phil LaMarr, Rick Zieff, and Bobby Cannavale would all perform Spike's voice.
+Unlike his father Spike, Tyke does not speak in Tom and Jerry or the 2014 TV series (aside from laughing in one short); he does speak in Tom and Jerry Kids, voiced by Patric Zimmerman.